HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Purpose of Use for the Request

 This optional `Task.input` element represents the request's purpose of use (POU).
-In this example, it is to support a request for a claim, "CLMATTCH".
+This example supports a request for a claim, "CLMATTCH".
 When requesting attachments for prior authorization, it would be "COVAUTH".

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=141 count=21 linenumber=true rel=true %}